A Statistical Model with Qualitative Input: A Computational method

-From the left panel of Figure~\ref{fig:reinforcingrho0}, in low dimension ($n=5$), the graph of the conditional SD is tilted upward from negative $r$ to positive $r$.
-This increasing pattern implies that, in low dimension, we obtain a higher accuracy of the estimates when we have opposing inputs.
-However, in higher dimension ($n=75$), as shown in the right panel of Figure~\ref{fig:reinforcingrho0}, the graph is relatively flat.
-This pattern implies that, in higher dimension, there are no differences in the accuracy between the reinforcing inputs and the opposing inputs.
+From the left panel of Figure~\ref{fig:reinforcingrho0}, in low dimensions ($n=5$), the graph of the conditional SD is tilted upward from a negative $r$ to a positive $r$.
+This increasing pattern implies that, in low dimensions, we obtain a higher accuracy of the estimates when we have opposing inputs.
+However, in higher dimensions ($n=75$), as shown in the right panel of Figure~\ref{fig:reinforcingrho0}, the graph is relatively flat.
+This pattern implies that, in high dimensions, there are no differences in the accuracy between the reinforcing inputs and the opposing inputs.
 Figure~\ref{fig:reinforcingrho0_5} shows the conditional SD of the estimates versus $r$ when $\rho$ is 0.5.
-From the left panel of Figure~\ref{fig:reinforcingrho0_5}, when $\rho=0.5$, we still observe the increasing pattern of the graph in low dimension ($n=5$) even though it is not as distinct as that when $\rho=0$.
-From the right panel of Figure~\ref{fig:reinforcingrho0_5}, when $\rho=0.5$ the graph of the conditional SD is relatively flat in higher dimension ($n=75$), similar to the case when $\rho=0$.
+From the left panel of Figure~\ref{fig:reinforcingrho0_5}, when $\rho=0.5$, we still observe the increasing pattern of the graph in low dimensions ($n=5$) even though it is not as pronounced as when $\rho=0$.
+From the right panel of Figure~\ref{fig:reinforcingrho0_5}, when $\rho=0.5$ the graph of the conditional SD is relatively flat in higher dimensions ($n=75$), similar to the case when $\rho=0$.